 I’m at it again with another DIY chalkboard project!
 I did one a couple months ago (IKEA chalkboard makeover), and I knew I had to do another one.

 But with this project I had another idea in mind.
 I really wanted it to feel like a piece of paper for the kids, so I decided to do make a white chalkboard.

 Don’t worry I tested this project out for a week before I wrote the post up.
-The colored chalk wipes off great!
-I even wet a washcloth to wipe it off and had no problems at all!
+The colored chalk comes right off the white chalkboard surface!
+I even wet a washcloth to wipe it off and had no problems at all.

 This seriously is an awesome project.
 You know those projects that you just can’t wait to share with everyone!?!
 This was one of those for me, and it was a really inexpensive project to do.

 - Clear chalkboard topcoat